HYPERBARIC OXYGEN THERAPY

 Hyperbaric Oxygen Therapy Defined

-HBOT is a drug that treats
+HBOT is a drug

-disease processes and not a specific disease
+disease processes common to many diseases--not just a specific disease

 HBOT treats disease processes common to many diseases